Attributing Marketing Impact: A Startup's Guide to Content ROI | Stealth Cartel

 Analyze and Segment Your Audience's Performance

-Once you have enough sales data to see who’s converted you’ll start to see if content was stronger with your Federal or Commercial audiences, or if it had surprising resonance with Healthcare and Utilities customers.
-But the data becomes even more magical when you can see that it resonated with companies of a certain size - and what was their deal size?
+Once you have enough sales data to see who's converted you'll start to see if content was stronger with your Federal or Commercial audiences, or if it had surprising resonance with Healthcare and Utilities customers.
+But the data becomes even more useful when you can see that it resonated with companies of a certain size.
+What was their deal size?
 Do you want more deals like that?
 Understanding who consumes what content is the key to making smarter investments.
-Once a pattern emerges, you'll know exactly where to prioritize your budget—whether it's amplifying a successful asset with targeted ads or planning future content that resonates with your most valuable audience segments.
+Once a pattern emerges, you'll know exactly where to prioritize your budget: whether to amplify a successful asset with targeted ads or plan future content that resonates with your most valuable audience segments.

 What Does Good ROI Look Like?